kurone-kito/launchpad-icons/nodePackages/web/README.md

-# 🚀 Website for LaunchPad Icons
+# 🚀 Website for VRC Icons

 ## Usage